Josh Bell Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks second in the league with a collective 9.8 strikeouts per nine innings.
+- The 9.9 strikeouts per nine innings put together by the Twins pitching staff ranks second in the league.

-- The Twins' 3.34 team ERA ranks third across all league pitching staffs.
+- The Twins have the fourth-ranked team ERA among all MLB pitching staffs (3.37).

-- Twins pitchers combine to give up 30 home runs (0.9 per game), the sixth-fewest in the league.
+- Twins pitchers combine to surrender the seventh-fewest home runs in baseball (31 total, 0.9 per game).

-- Gray (4-0 with a .77 ERA and 41 strikeouts in 35 2/3 innings pitched) gets the start for the Twins, his seventh of the season.
+- The Twins will send Ryan (5-0) out to make his seventh start of the season.
+He is 5-0 with a 2.37 ERA and 43 strikeouts through 38 2/3 innings pitched.

-- In his last appearance on Sunday against the Kansas City Royals, the righty threw six innings, giving up one earned run while surrendering five hits.
+- In his last outing on Tuesday against the Chicago White Sox, the right-hander went six scoreless innings while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.